nickbrandt/GitLab/doc/development/fe_guide/droplab/plugins/filter.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
 ---

-# Filter
+# Filter plugin

-`Filter` is a plugin that allows for filtering data that has been added to the dropdown using a simple fuzzy string search of an input value.
+`Filter` is a DropLab plugin that allows for filtering data that has been added to the dropdown using a simple fuzzy string search of an input value.

 ## Usage